IDMNYU/IdeationPrototypingFA19_McDermott/week08.md

 * Project 02 Final Presentations.
 We can possibly visit sites directly if they are nearby.
 You can also show video, photos, and the object you have made, if it is no longer in the site.

-* Make your visualization of you classmate interview for Assign 06 (part 02)
+* Make your visualization/map of your classmate interview for Assign 06 (part 02).
+In addition to the interview, get information from their website and online presence.

 * REQ VIEWING, Not due until November 07, but if you are in the moood to watch something spooky/ sci-fi, choose a film from the list to watch and write a 200 word response to:
   * Minority	Report (2002)